antoninaorobets/BookSharing/README.md

 TO DOs
 - manage errors
 - return user on shared list after login if they go to login page from Save List,
+- do not show login page when log in